Schneegans/dynamic-badges-action/README.md

 ## Configuration

 1. Head over to [gist.github.com](https://gist.github.com/) and create a new gist.
+You can name the file `test.json`, but this can be changed later as well.
 You will need the ID of the gist (this is the long alphanumerical part of its URL) later.
 2. Navigate to [github.com/settings/tokens](https://github.com/settings/tokens) and create a new token with the *gist* scope.
 3. Go to the *Secrets* page of the settings of your repository and add this token as a new secret.
 You can give it any name, for example `GIST_SECRET`.
 4. Add something like the following to your workflow: